Sam Davis Home Summer Camps!

 Smyrna, TN 371567

-All camps are held at the Sam Davis Home & Museum in Smyrna.
-If a camp takes a field trip to another site, the parents will be notified prior to the start date of camp and will be asked to fill out a permission form.
+All camps are held at the Historic Sam Davis Home & Plantation in Smyrna, TN.
+If a camp takes a field trip to another site, guardians will be notified prior to the start date of camp and will be asked to fill out a permission form.

 Snacks and Lunch